October 15, 2024

 Surgical Procedure

-The entire surgical procedure was performed using a dental operating microscope (Microscope Carl Zeiss EXTARO 300, Germany).
+The entire surgical procedure (W.P.) was performed using a dental operating microscope (Microscope Carl Zeiss EXTARO 300, Germany).
 Anesthesia was achieved with buccal infiltration of 3 capsules (5.4 ml) of 2% lidocaine hydrochloride with 1:50,000 epinephrine (Xylodont; Molteni Stomat, Florence, Italy).
-The full-thickness triangular flap was raised with vertical incision in frenulum and horizontal sulcular incision from teeth 21 to 24.
+The full-thickness triangular flap was raised with vertical incision in frenulum and horizontal sulcular incision from tooth 21 to 24.

 After cleaning the root section surface with a surgical bur (Lindemann H254E, Komet, Germany), the lack of retrofilling was identified.
-The vertical root fracture wasn’t identified with the help of dying with 1% aqueous solution of methylene blue Canal detector (Cerkamed, Poland) (Fig 9).
+The vertical root fracture wasn’t identified with the help of dying with 1% aqueous solution of methylene blue Canal detector (Cerkamed, Poland) (Fig 5A).
 3 mm-deep retrograde preparation with an ultrasonic tip and device was performed (E11D, Woodpecker, Guilin Zhuomuniao Medical Devices Co., China).
 The root canal was filled with MTA+ (Cerkamed, Poland).

-After surgery X-ray was performed on 17 August, 2020 (Fig 13).
+After the microsurgery X-ray was performed on 17 August, 2020 (Fig 6).

-A follow-up which was carried out in 5 days revealed a sinus tract with serous exudation (Fig 14).
+A follow-up which was carried out in 5 days revealed a sinus tract with serous exudation (Fig 7).
 The sutures were removed.

 During subsequent visits gradual decrease of the sinus tract was observed.
-After 4 months the sinus tract closed completely (Fig 15).
+After 4 months the sinus tract closed completely (Fig 8).

 This case perfectly shows that a success in treatment of such complex cases depends on many factors.
 The main ones are:

-1. Understanding the cause-and-effect relationships in the development of inflammation and why failure occurred after the first surgical treatment.
+Understanding the cause-and-effect relationships in the development of inflammation and why failure occurred after the first surgical treatment.

-2. Analysis of evidence-based articles and guidelines that provide recommendations on how to conduct treatment according to the patient's problem.
+Analysis of evidence-based articles and guidelines that provide recommendations on how to conduct treatment according to the patient's problem.

-3. Technical provision of all necessary tools, materials and equipment for endodontic microsurgery.
+Technical provision of all necessary tools, materials and equipment for endodontic microsurgery.

-4. Clinical experience and good manual skills of a surgeon.
+Clinical experience and good manual skills of a surgeon.

-5. Use of materials and methods of treatment that have the highest success rate according to the scientific evidence-based literature.
+Use of materials and methods of treatment that have the highest success rate according to the scientific evidence-based literature.

-6. Factors that depend on a patient themselves (health condition, complexity of a clinical case, their responsibility, a desire to save a tooth).
+Factors that depend on a patient themselves (health condition, complexity of a clinical case, their responsibility, a desire to save a tooth).

 Analyzing the first performed surgical manipulation (apicoectomy), we should pay attention to the main factors that contribute to the failure:

-1. Insufficient cleaning and tightness of the filling mass in the root canal.
+Insufficient cleaning and tightness of the filling mass in the root canal.
 The most common cause of failure in nonsurgical endodontic treatment is a leaky canal (30.4%) [15].

-2. Resection of the root tip was performed without retrograde preparation and filling.
+Resection of the root tip was performed without retrograde preparation and filling.
 Song et al. [16] determined that no root-end filling and incorrect root-end preparation were the most common causes of failure, followed by missing or leaky canals and unidentified isthmuses.

-3. Absence of membranes in case of a through-and-through bone defect.
+Absence of membranes in case of a through-and-through bone defect.
 Application of barrier membranes in through-and-through bony crypts after endodontic surgery might create a microenvironment, which is conducive for osteogenesis in a short-term experimental observation or clinical follow-up as compared to without barrier membranes [17].
 Based on limited information in the literature, through-and-through bone defects could benefit from application of GTR technique using bioabsorbable barrier membranes after endodontic surgery to improve the rate of new bone formation in short-term observation [18–20].

-4. Improper use of bone-plastic material that sometimes masked chronic inflammation for a long time.
+Improper use of bone-plastic material that sometimes masked chronic inflammation for a long time.
 Radiographically, the problem of using bone graft substitutes in endodontic surgery is the difficulty of differentiating incomplete healing (scar tissue) from uncertain healing (no healing) because bone graft substitutes are radiopaque [21].

-5. Absence of control observations of clinical symptoms after the operation, the condition of the sinus tract, and the lack of control X-rays by a doctor who previously performed apicoectomy.
+Absence of control observations of clinical symptoms after the operation, the condition of the sinus tract, and the lack of control X-rays by a doctor who previously performed apicoectomy.

 In periapical surgery the sulcular full thickness flap is often used [22].
 The main disadvantage of the sulcular full thickness flap is recession and, especially, unpredictable shrinkage of the papilla during healing [23].
 The risks of these complications are greater, especially when surrounding bone tissue is lost.